egustavsson/vector-analysis/README.md

 #### Depedencies

 - [miniconda](https://conda.io/miniconda.html)
-- The rest of the dependencies (including `snakemake`) are installed via conda through the `environment.yml` file
+- The rest of the dependencies (including `snakemake`) are installed via conda through the `environment.yml` file.
+This includes the tools used for all analysis steps.

 #### Installation process